advanced-ads/.github/.github/ISSUE_TEMPLATE/compatibility.md

 - If it is commercial, how many sales does it have?
 - Is there a public API to implement the solution?
 - Is there an alternative solution?

+Triage
+---

+- [ ] If we decide to not resolve the conflict or it lands in the backlog, we should add a note to [Known Plugin Conflicts](https://wpadvancedads.com/manual/known-plugin-conflicts/)